 Get Help Pre Qualifying for a VA Low Credit Home Loan – Click Here!

 To prevent a potential holdup with your financing, it might be necessary to take a closer look at whether your property will meet the VA roof requirements or not.

 What is on the VA Loan Roof Inspection Checklist?

 Your appraiser has a long list of items they are required to look for during the walkthrough of your property.
 The roof is simply another item on their list.
 What exactly is included in their VA loan roof inspection?

-There are no other specific criteria that show specifically which roofs will pass a VA home inspection and which ones will not.
-Some of this information is left up to the discretion of the appraiser to determine what constitutes an issue with your unique property.
+There are no other specific criteria that show specifically which roofs will pass a VA home inspection.
+Some of this the appraiser will have to consider to determine what constitutes an issue with your unique property.